Foreign policy of the Biden administration: Poland

-President Biden visited Poland on March 25–26, 2022.
-He held talks with Polish leaders and met Ukrainian refugees.
+Biden visited Poland in March 2022, where he talked with Polish leaders and met Ukrainian refugees.
 He also delivered a speech in the courtyard of Royal Castle in Warsaw.
 He referred to the historical experiences of Poland, the Russian-Ukrainian war and the aggressive policy of Russia.
 The purpose of Biden's trip to Poland was to express NATO's unity and the U.S. commitment to defend its allies.

-President Biden visited Poland for a second time February 20–22, 2023.